 Customer satisfaction is the goal of all maintenance shops.
-Customers are encouraged to submit through Interactive Customer Evaluation (ICE) computer Kiosks located in each shop how well or poorly the service provided was rendered.
+Customers are encouraged to submit through Interactive Customer Evaluation (ICE), QR Code is located throughout the shop.
 Any instance where a customer feels dissatisfied with the service received from shop personnel should ask to speak with the shop supervisor for resolution or contact the Government staff located in Bldg.5305 before leaving the Mizener or Mata complexes.